 Find out how fitness really factors in.

-The truth is you may need a reality check about what to expect from exercise.
+The truth is you may need a reality check about what to expect from exercise click.

 1. Exercise is only part of the weight loss story.

-There’s no getting around your tab of calories in and calories out.
+There’s no getting around your tab of calories in and calories out this web page.

-The obese patients Robert Kushner, MD, clinical director of the Northwestern Comprehensive Center on Obesity, treats often tell him they’re not seeing the results they want from exercise.
+The obese patients Robert Kushner, MD, clinical director of the Northwestern Comprehensive Center on Obesity, treats often tell him they’re not seeing the results they want from exercise learn more here.

 “They will say, ‘I have been working out three days a week for 30 minutes for the past three months, and I have lost 2 pounds.
-There’s something wrong with my metabolism,'” he says.
+There’s something wrong with my metabolism,'” he says click the following article.

 For Pamela Peeke, spokeswoman for the American College of Sports Medicine’s “Exercise is Medicine” campaign, fitness is a crucial part of a weight loss program, but it’s for reasons that go beyond calorie burning.
 She praises its mind-body benefits, which will help with motivation over the long haul.

 Peeke asks her patients to start walking as a way to “celebrate” their bodies with activity.
 “For years, they’ve blown off their body,” Peeke says.
 “By them actually using their bodies, they can begin to integrate them back into their lives and not use them as a source of torture or torment or shame.”

 2. Exercise is a must for weight maintenance.